 What is a business intelligence analyst?

-Find out how to be a business intelligence analyst, what the job involves and what salary you can expect
+Find out how to become a business intelligence analyst, what the job involves, and what salary you can expect

 What does a BI analyst do?